IMsumitkumar/python-basics-QnA/Functions.md

 Lambda functions are also commonly used in conjunction with other functions such as `map`, `filter`, and `reduce` to perform operations on lists and other iterable objects.

-###  What is the difference between a regular function and a lambda function in Python?
+### Q:  What is the difference between a regular function and a lambda function in Python?
 The main difference between a regular function and a lambda function is that a regular function is defined using the def keyword, whereas a lambda function is defined using the lambda keyword.
 A regular function can have a name and can be invoked multiple times, whereas a lambda function is an anonymous function and can only be invoked once.
 Regular functions can contain complex logic and multiple statements, whereas lambda functions are limited to a single expression.